jkroepke/openvpn-auth-oauth2/docs/Configuration.md

     	The unix file permission mode for the pass-through socket.
 Used only, if openvpn.pass-through.address starts with unix:// (env: CONFIG_OPENVPN_PASS__THROUGH_SOCKET__MODE) (default 660)
   --openvpn.password value
     	openvpn management interface password.
 If argument starts with file:// it reads the secret from a file. (env: CONFIG_OPENVPN_PASSWORD)
-  --provider.google.admin-email string
-    	Admin email for service account to impersonate for google admin api.
-Used, if oauth2.validate.groups is set. (env: CONFIG_PROVIDER_GOOGLE_ADMIN__EMAIL)
-  --provider.google.impersonate-account string
-    	Service account to impersonate if Default Application Credentials used.
-Used, if oauth2.validate.groups is set. (env: CONFIG_PROVIDER_GOOGLE_IMPERSONATE__ACCOUNT)
-  --provider.google.service-account-config value
-    	Path to service account config for google admin api.
-Required, if oauth2.validate.groups is set.
-If argument starts with file:// it reads the secret from a file. (env: CONFIG_PROVIDER_GOOGLE_SERVICE__ACCOUNT__CONFIG)
   --version
     	show version
 ```